ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

     charles@calliope:~$ npm --version
     5.0.0

-So, the shell's picking up npm 5 instead of 4.6.1.
+The shell's picking up npm 5 instead of 4.6.1.
+Good!
 Now we can run tests that use jsdom.

-## Setting up our Node environment
+## Setting up our Node packages

-The next step is to create a `package.json` file in transmission/web/ so that Node will know what packages we need from npm and how to run tests.
+The next step is to create a `package.json` file in transmission/web/ so that npm will know what packages we need and how to run tests.
 First I'll create a skeleton file:

     {
       "name": "transmission-web-client",
-      "description": "transmission's bundled web client",
+      "description": "transmission's web client",
       "repository": "git://github.com/transmission/transmission.git",
       "version": "2.9.2",
       "license": "GPL-3.0",